Pitriss/classic_technic_game/mods/farming_plus/README.txt

 ===FARMING_PLUS MOD for MINETEST=== by PilzAdam

-Dynamic modification by pitriss
+Dynamic groving times and other modifications by pitriss

-Configuration:

-Add

-farmingplus.dynamic = true

-into minetest.conf, to enable "dynamic" crops growning times (if you have non default time_speed, time of growing will be adjusted)

 License:
 Sourcecode: WTFPL (see below)